mccode-dev/Helmholtz2025/install/running.md

 * add `--verbose` to get a glance at what is happening

 Once a binary exists this is executed and any "simulation parameters" forwarded to the binary.
 Example run for single-cpu run:
-(You may also use the `-y` input to assume "all simulation parameters default" i.e. `mcrun -c mini.instr --verbose -y -n1e7`)
 ```bash
 export MCSTAS=$CONDA_PREFIX/share/mcstas/resources
 cp $MCSTAS/examples/Templates/mini/mini.instr .